Skip navigation

 The Migraine Trust also has a particularly good page on preventative options.

-Most people with migraine will manage their attacks symptomatically – that is, they will treat the headache or nausea, rather than using migraine specific medications.
+Most people with migraine will manage their attacks symptomatically – that is, they will treat the headache or nausea, rather than using migraine-specific medications.
 This includes:

 LIFESTYLE ADJUSTMENTS